 You know what they say, a transaction check-in a day keeps the overspending away.
 While it may seem retroactive, expense tracking has so many benefits when it comes to managing your money.

-Tracking your expenses reduces stress, helps you process your spendings, and increases savings.
+Tracking your expenses increases money mindfulness, reduces stress, helps you process your spending, and increases savings.

 Knowing where your money is going provides a sense of control

 Only 60% of people feel they have a general understanding of where their money goes.
-Expense tracking makes it clear where every cent is going which helps you feel in control of your money, not the other way around.
-75% of people agree that tracking your money results in decreased anxiety.
+Expense tracking makes it clear where every cent is going.
+This helps you feel in control of your money, not the other way around.
+Further, 75% of people agree that tracking your money results in decreased anxiety.
 Because it brings awareness to how much you are spending and where your money is going, there are fewer unknowns which means fewer reasons to stress.

-Reflecting on spendings puts a feeling to each purchase
+Reflecting on spending assigns a feeling to each purchase

 Finances are the highest source of stress for 73% of Americans, but this doesn’t mean every purchase leads to guilt and stress.
-Reviewing your purchases gives you a chance to break down money emotions and make finances a little less scary.
-(Hint: the Nav.It App makes putting an emotion to each purchase as simple as swiping through your transactions).
+Reviewing your purchases gives you a chance to break down your emotions about money, making finances a little less scary.
+(Hint: the Nav.it App makes assigning an emotion to each purchase as simple as swiping through your transactions).
 Once you understand how much you’re spending and how your purchases make you feel, you’re well on your way to being a money mindful pro.

-The reality is, not every financial decision makes us feel bad.
-Going through each purchase can alleviate negative feelings as you identify which purchases were worth it, making you feel happy or even just neutral.
+In reality, not all financial decisions make us feel bad.
+Going through each purchase can alleviate negative feelings and identify which purchases were worth it.
+What types of spending made you feel happy?
+How about neutral?
 Realizing that personal finances aren’t just made up of negative feelings can boost your confidence.

 Reviewing purchases puts your expenses into perspective